Penetration Testing Vs Vulnerability Scanning:

 We shall get into a real-life example to understand the difference between the two.

-The Bank building is surrounded by a Police station, a Fire station, a Public Park [which stays closed at night] and a Pond.
-The bank building is a 20 floored building with a helipad on the top of it.
+The Bank building is surrounded by a Police station, a Fire station, a Public Park [which stays closed at night], and a Pond.
+The bank building is a 20-floored building with a helipad on top of it.
 Before he actually robs the bank, he needs to find the possible entry points into the Bank building.

 The sides of the building that has a Police station and Fire station are impossible to breach.
 They operate 24X7 and who would dare to rob a bank using Cop’s den as the entry point!
 That leaves Mr. X with 3 other options.
 Yes, you got it right.
 He is also having the Roof as an Entry point [Remember Heath Ledger from the Batman Trilogy?].

-The Rooftop seems to be an odd choice here as the building is only 20 floored and the chances of getting caught from people around you is very high.
-And, the Bank is the only single high rise building standing in the area.
+The Rooftop seems to be an odd choice here as the building is only 20 floored and the chances of getting caught by people around you are very high.
+And, the Bank is the only single high-rise building standing in the area.
 So, that makes the Roof entry a big NO!
 With the two leftover options, Mr. X starts analyzing the Lake as an entry point.

 Lake can be a good mode of entry but, the visibility would be a concern.
 How would someone react if they see someone swimming at the midnight, that too towards the Bank building?
 The last option is the Public Park.

-Now, all the analysis above can be said as Vulnerability scan.
+Now, all the analysis above can be said a Vulnerability scan.
 A scanner does all these things.
 To find out a vulnerable position to get in.

 Going back to our story, let’s assume that Mr. X becomes successful in entering the bank through the Public park entry point.
 What does he do next?
 Whether he breaks into the Vault to get the cash or the deposit lockers to get the valuables.